gardener/documentation/website/documentation/guides/client_tools/working-with-kubeconfig/_index.md

 the permissions better.
 A limitation to single namespaces is also possible here.

 The script creates a new `ServiceAccount` with read privileges in the whole cluster (Secrets are excluded).
-To run the script, [Deno](https://deno.land/), a secure TypeScript runtime must be installed.
+To run the script, [Deno](https://deno.land/), a secure TypeScript runtime, must be installed.

 ```TypeScript